gauteh/abunchoftags/README.md

 Assuming you have fully synced database and you want to synchronize your maildir with the remote maildir:

+  Note: The query needs to filter messages so that only the messages of the GMail maildir are tested.

-1. Synchronize tags local-to-remote (`-t`), now all tag changes done in the notmuch db are synchronized with the message files (preferably using a `lastmod:` query [1])
+1. Synchronize tags local-to-remote (`-t`), now all tag changes done in the notmuch db are synchronized with the message files (preferably using a `lastmod:` query [1] with changes done after the current time of the db after the previous remote-to-local synchronization)

+1. Save the current unix time: `$ before_offlineimap=$( date +%s )`

 1. Run `offlineimap` to synchronize your local maildir and messages with the remote.
 According to the offlineimap documentation [0] the X-Keywords flags are synchronized in the same way as maildir flags (whatever that means [2]).

-1. Synchronize tags remote-to-local (`-k`) (preferably using a `tag:new` query).
-Notice however, that changes to a flag will without a message addition will not be detected.
-A `lastmod:` query may detect renames, but still messages with changed `X-Keywords` may remain.
-A search for message files with mtimes newer than before the `offlineimap` run has to be done.
+1. Synchronize tags remote-to-local (`-k`) using a `query` that filters out anything but the maildir in question.
+Use the `--mtime` flag to only sync messages that match the `query` and are modified after offlineimap was run: `echo $before_offlineimap`.

+1. Store the current database time for the next `lastmod` search in the local-to-remote step of your next search.

+Note: `notmuch new` does not detect message changes that do not include a file addition, removal or rename.
+Therefore simple changes to the `X-Keywords` header will not be detected.

 [0] http://offlineimap.readthedocs.org/en/next/MANUAL.html?highlight=keywords#sync-from-gmail-to-a-local-maildir-with-labels